DRIVER-EU/test-bed/README.md

 For the specification document, please go [here](https://driver-eu.gitbooks.io/test-bed-specification/content).

 # Test-bed
 This repository combines tools and data to quickly setup an environment for testing new solutions in the crisis domain, either standalone or in collaborative trials and experiments.
+To read more about its specification, see [here](https://driver-eu.gitbook.io/test-bed-specification).
+If you want to have a better understanding technically, see [here](https://driver-eu.gitbook.io/test-bed-design).

 Our work is funded by the [DRIVER+](http://www.driver-project.eu) EU project as part of the Seventh Framework program, and runs till 2020.
 However, we are commited to find sustainable solutions well beyond this date.